-a.
+- a.
 IN AN EMERGENCY.
-POLICE SHOULD BE CONTACTED BY DIALING 911 b.
-In a non-emergency situation the police agencies that serve the district may be contacted at the following numbers: City of Development Police Department c.
+POLICE SHOULD BE CONTACTED BY DIALING 911 - b.
+In a non-emergency situation the police agencies that serve the district may be contacted at the following numbers: City of Poughkeepsie Police Department 845-451-4000 Dutchess County Sheriff 's Office 845-486-3800 New York State Police Main Dispatch Troop "K" 845-677-7300 - c.
 The following incidents require the involvement of the police as mandated by SAVE.
-Any student, employee, parent or visitor on school grounds who:
+Any student, employee, parent or visitor on school grounds who: - i.

-- i.
 Commits an act of violence upon a teacher, administrator or other school employee; Commits an act of violence to another student while on school district property; - ii.
 Commits an act of violence to any person lawfully upon school district property; - iii.
 Possesses or displays a gun, knife, explosive or incendiary bomb, or other dangerous weapon; - iv.
 Threatens to use, or uses, any instrument that appears capable of causing physical injury, serious physical injury or death to another person while on school property; - v.
 Knowingly and intentionally damages or destroys the personal property of a teacher, administrator, other school district employee or any person lawfully upon school district property; and - vi.
 Knowingly and intentionally damages or destroys school property. - d.
 Other incidents of violence than those listed above may be reported to the police by the building principal or designee. - e.
 The procedure for reporting violent incidents to the police is for the building principal or designee to call the police agency assigned to the school.
 The administrator shall request a copy of such a report from the police agency and shall forward a copy to the Superintendent.
 All incidents that have police involvement shall be reported to the Superintendent. - 4.
 Procedures for contacting parents, guardians and persons in parental relation to the students of the District in the event of a violent incident or early dismissal. - a.
-The District procedure for early dismissal as a result of a violent incident, an emergency or otherwise is as follows: - i.
-Superintendent or his/her designee decides on an early dismissal.
+The District procedure for early dismissal as a result of a violent incident, an emergency or otherwise is as follows:

-- ii.
-Transportation Director is notified to supply buses. - iii.
+- i.
+Superintendent or his/her designee decides on an early dismissal. - ii.
+The Transportation Director is notified to supply buses. - iii.
 Central Administration and Building Administrators are informed. - iv.
 Staff and students are informed of closing. - v.
 Parents are notified of early dismissal through media contacts (radio stations, television, website.)
-Parents may also be notified by phone and alerts on the District Web site. - vi.
+Parents may also be notified using robo-calls and alerts on the District Website. - vi.
 Every September, parents of elementary students will provide the school with alternative plans for emergency/early dismissal.
 Parents should notify the school if the information changes. - b.
 Parents will receive information about any threat or act of violence that precipitated an early dismissal in their child's school as soon as is practical.
 This information is limited to information the school is legally permitted to disclose.

-While the District thoroughly denounces all forms of violence, the District does not maintain zerotolerance policies for all instances of school violence.
+While the District thoroughly denounces all forms of violence, the District does not maintain zero-tolerance policies for all instances of school violence.
 Instead, the proper response for each violent incident, including subsequent disciplinary actions, must be evaluated on a case-by-case basis, taking into account: the cause of the incident, including whether it was premeditated; whether the incident caused injuries; federal law requirements on the punishment for possessing weapons on school grounds; and other relevant factors.

-SECTION IV: PROCEDURES FOR RESPONDING TO SPECIFIC EMERGENCIES
+SECTION 4: PROCEDURES FOR RESPONDING TO SPECIFIC EMERGENCIES